 With the rapid advances of the past decade in ultrahigh-pressure x-ray synchrotron technology, researchers are now able to tackle some of the most fundamental, long-standing questions regarding Earth and planetary interiors.
 What is the origin of seismic anisotropy in the inner core?
 What is the source of the enigmatic seismic features at the core-mantle boundary?
 How did the core and mantle differentiate in the early Earth?

 Extreme environments provide a much broader arena in which to search for materials with desirable properties.
 This is an emerging field which holds great promise for the discovery of unique materials.
-My group has been focusing on a number of different energy related systems including hydrogen storage, novel battery, and superconducting materials.
-We are also investigating a new materials with unique mechanical and electronic properties like bulk metallic glasses and superhard carbon-based materials.
+My group has been focusing on a number of different energy related systems including hybrid halide perovskites, transition metal chalcogenides, carbon-based nanomaterials and some disordered systems.

 A shockwave is the fastest mechanical loading we can achieve and provides a nearly instantaneous change in thermodynamic conditions.
 The unshocked and shock-compressed materials are assumed to be in equilibrium via application of the Rankine-Hugoniot relations.
 However, at the shock-front itself, the interface between shocked and unshocked, the material is always far from equilibrium, at a maximum entropy condition.
 Our current approach uses a pump-probe technique to reach extreme pressures and temperatures and observe material response at this far from equilibrium state.